 The beans used in their products are collected from plantations with volcanic soil.
 The volcanic ash layer is a natural fertilizer so the good coffee plants are not treated with any chemicals – it’s truly organic!
 Additionally, all the beans are harvested by hand making this an absolutely natural product.

 The drink itself has a pleasant sweet-smoky aroma and a unique taste.
 It has exciting notes of chocolate and spices.
 All the shades are well combined and do not interfere with each other.
 We expect lovers of dark roast coffee beans to fall in love with this product.

 6. Driftaway Best Gift Coffee For French Press

 If you need to gift a coffee – lover a present, then pay attention to Driftaway.

 The product includes 4 different coffees from around the world: from Africa, South and Central America, and a blend of grains from different countries.

-After harvesting, all the beans are transported to Brooklyn, NY where they undergo the preparation.
+After harvesting, all the best coffee for french press are transported to Brooklyn, NY where they undergo the preparation.

 The peculiarity of this product is that the beans from each bag are roasted differently.
 You will find grains of light, medium roast and dark levels of roasting.
 This is super cool because you or your friend can compare tastes.